The Colosseum

 the arena being arranged for a play in year 2000

-Unfortunately, air pollution and water infiltrations have increasingly threatened the steadiness of its structures, so that major restoration works have been scheduled for year 2012.
+Unfortunately, air pollution and water infiltrations have increasingly threatened the steadiness of its structures, so that a major restoration campaign is now in progress (2014), whose end has been scheduled for March 2016.